-Android is a mostly free operating system mainly developed by Google.
+Android is a mostly free operating system developed mainly by Google.
 Unfortunately, the drivers for most devices and most applications from the "market" are not free (as in free speech, not free beer).
-They frequently work against the interest of the users, spy on them and sometimes can not even be removed.
+They frequently work against the interest of the users, spy on them, and sometimes cannot even be removed.

 You want a mobile device that is really yours when you bought it?
 You want a mobile device that does not spy on you and hands over your data to big corporations?
 Then read on!

 Learn how to liberate your device and how to regain control of your data by switching to a free Android operating system with free (as in freedom) apps.
 We collected all the information necessary.